|

 According

-to astrologers, those born under the sign of Pisces
+to astrologers, you were born under the sign of Pisces

 year babies typically choose either February 28 or March 1

-to celebrate in years that aren't leap years.
+to celebrate their birthday in years that aren't leap years.

 Born 1976 - Ja Rule, rapper